Lawsuit Blames Recalled Philips CPAP Foam For Causing Wife’s Lung Cancer Death

 According to the lawsuit, Joleen Shiffler was prescribed, and purchased, a Philips DreamStation CPAP Auto device in January 2018 to treat her sleep apnea.
 By November 22, 2020, less than two years later, she was dead of stage 4 lung cancer.
 The lawsuit notes she had no other risk factors or lung issues before she began using the device.

-Less than a year after her death, Doug Shiffler discovered that her CPAP device was part of a massive recall, and the manufacturer acknowledged that a polyester-based (PE-PUR) sound abatement foam inside the devices may break down and degrade, releasing black particles or debris directly into the sleep apnea machine’s air pathways, exposing users to a number of toxic chemicals and gases.
+Less than a year after her death, Doug Shiffler discovered that her CPAP device was part of a massive recall, and the manufacturer acknowledged that a polyester-based (PE-PUR) sound abatement foam inside the devices may break down and degrade, releasing black particles or debris directly into the sleep apnea machine’s air pathways, exposing users to a number of toxic chemicals and gases that may cause DNA damage resulting in cancer from CPAP foam.

 Learn More About Philips CPAP Recall lawsuits